Abhinandan-Ricky/training.python_web/source/presentations/session10.rst

 Choosing a Deployment Strategy
 ------------------------------

-There are many many different ways to deploy a web application.
+There are many different ways to deploy a web application.

 .. rst-class:: build
 .. container::